matiaspalumbo/matiaspalumbo.github.io/_pages/cv.md

 > [View Thesis Summary](https://matiaspalumbo.github.io/files/thesis_summary.pdf)

 ## Work Experience
+* Feb.
+2025 – Present: Assistant Professor at Catholic University of Argentina
+  * Two classes taught as part of the position: Quantitative Methods (probability and statistics applied to economics and finance) and Databases Theory.

 * Sep.
 2023 - Present: Research Assistant at National University of Rosario
   * Participant in the CIFASIS-CONICET (National Scientific and Technical Research Council) research project titled “Dynamics of Linear Operators and Operator Semigroups”.

 * Mar.
-2022 – Present: Junior Engineer at Paddle
+2022 – Dec.
+2024: Junior Engineer at Paddle
   * Support Engineer in charge of troubleshooting customer issues and fixing bugs within the company's codebase.

 * Mar.
 2023 – Aug.
 2023: Teaching Assistant at National University of Rosario